 According to the scriptures, God “determines the times set for us and the exact places that we should live.”
 And he does this, the scriptures say, “so that men will reach out for him and perhaps find him.”
 I understand that to mean that as an agent of God’s kingdom, wherever I’m living, there are people God sovereignly puts in my relational sphere so I can influence them for His purposes, and vice versa.

 So live while you’re at seminary.
 Settle into the local culture.
-Do all the things you would do to have a normal life… including making friends.
+Do all the things you would do to have a normal life: make friends, join a church, have a ministry.